Parent Category: Static Content

 The AMA is represented by its broad and accomplished membership including associated organisation residing throughout the world.

-The AMA executive committee is made up of a general secretary, a president, vice presidents, treasurer and relevant technical committees
+The AMA's directors & executive committee is made up of a general secretary, a president, vice presidents, treasurer and relevant technical committees

 As well as the amateur executive, the amateur rule for contests is that no prize money or financial inducement may be awarded.

 - To promote the sport & practice of martial arts and recognised coaching of the same

 - To promote codes of safety in sport and practice of the same

 - To promote the moral, mental, physical, and social well being of members

 - To obtain, collect, receive, and administer money and funds for these purposes

 - To cooperate with other bodies having similar aims for purposes recognised by law as charitable